Hüsker Dü Database

 Keller, Martin.
 Music Legends: A Rewind on the Minnesota Music Scene.
 Minneapolis: D Media, 2007.
 Veteran music journalist Keller's book is heavily weighted toward the early years of the Twin Cities pop scene, but the last chapter bears the promising title "The Replacements and Husker Du: The Post-New Wave Era in Minnesota Music."
 Sadly, it's a very short chapter, and most of it is about the Replacements.
 Keller doesn't seem particularly interested or knowledgeable about this era; he quotes Wikipedia for some of the Replacements material.
 The two perfunctory pages on Hüsker Dü offer no real insights and seem to have been included for completeness' sake.
 Nice 1981-ish Greg Helgeson photo of the band though.

 Jancik, Wayne & Lathrop, Tad.
 Cult Rockers.
 New York: Fireside, 1995.
-The inclusion of Robert Johnson, Bo Diddley and Shonen Knife among the 150 artists covered here gives a pretty good indication of the author's intentions.
+The inclusion of Robert Johnson, Bo Diddley and Shonen Knife among the 150 artists covered here gives a pretty good indication of the authors' intentions.
 The three-page Hüsker Dü section concisely addresses both the music and the background, but won't be particularly illuminating to anyone already familiar with the band.
 (The accompanying Workbook-era photo of Bob and his Strat catches him gazing heavenward in a strikingly Woody-Guthriesque pose.)

 Larkin, Colin (ed.).
 The Virgin Encyclopedia of Eighties Music.
 London: Virgin Publishing, 1997.
 Hüsker Dü rates a well-researched and mostly accurate half-page entry.
 Bob Mould gets almost as much space in his own section, much of which is devoted, not surprisingly, to his Virgin albums.
 (No separate entry for Sugar, Grant Hart, or Nova Mob.)

 Munday, John S. Justice for Marlys.
+Minneapolis: University of Minnesota Press, 2004.
 Only peripherally connected to Hüsker Dü, this is the story of serial killer Joe Ture, among whose victims was Diane Edwards, subject of Grant Hart's song, "Diane."
 The author was dating (and later married) the mother of Marlys Wohlenhaus, another Ture victim, at the time of her murder.
 The focus, obviously, is on the Marlys case, but there are disturbingly graphic descriptions of Ture's other crimes, including the abduction, rape and murder of Diane Edwards.
 Though written in a style that's often stiff and awkward, this is a thoroughly chilling book about a profoundly creepy guy.

 Popoff, Martin.
 Riff Kills Man!
 25 Years of Recorded Hard Rock & Heavy Metal.
 Toronto: Power Chord Press, 1993.
 In this alphabetical (by band) collection of capsule reviews, Popoff decided that certain flavors of punk rock deserved to be among the nearly 2000 "hard rock" albums covered in this book.
 Land Speed Record, Metal Circus, Zen Arcade, New Day Rising, Flip Your Wig, Candy Apple Grey, and Warehouse all appear here, but Everything Falls Apart has been overlooked.
 Popoff appears to regard the Hüsker material in a favorable light, but it's not always easy to tell because of his peculiarly turgid writing style.